mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 # Declaration files for CRM

-Declaration files are TypeScript files, which contains only type and function descriptions of a JavaScript library/API.
+Declaration files are special TypeScript files, which describe how a JavaScript library/API can be used by declaring which types and functions are available, without specifying any of the actual library implementation.
-These files are not compiled into JavaScript, since they do not contain any implementation.
-The TypeScript compiler uses these files to infer types and check validity of your code that uses the described library.
+The TypeScript compiler uses these files to infer types and check validity of your code for the described library.
 The definitions in declaration files are only used by the compiler at compile-time, and is not included in the resulting code.
 This means that it **does not** slow down, or add to the outputted code JavaScript in any way.

 One way to use TypeScript with CRM is to use the [declaration files found on DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/xrm).